lvmxn/Pomodoro/README.md

 # Pomodoro timer

-A simple Python Pomodoro timer with UI(ctk).
+A simple Python Pomodoro timer with UI(ctk) for focus work.

 ## Features
-- work / short break / long break
+- work / short break / long break (mods)
-- start / pause / reset
 - UI

 ## How to run